nathanawmk/mish-mash/README.md

 ― Viktor E. Frankl, Man's Search for Meaning

 Ask the right questions and the rest will fall in its rightful place.
-- Nathan Aw
+-- Nathan Aw

 “The test of a first-rate intelligence is the ability to hold two opposed ideas in the mind at the same time and still retain the ability to function.” - F Scott Fitzgerald

 [Working on blockchain day in and day out not quite knowing if this is just another hype or something truly, truly transformative.]

-“When the facts change, I change my mind.” - John Maynard Keynes
+“When the facts change, I change my mind.” -- John Maynard Keynes

+"Let us realize the arc of the moral universe is long, but it bends toward justice." -- Martin Luther King Jr

 =====